artefactual/atom-docs/user-manual/access-content/search-atom.rst

 To help users locate and manage content, AtoM includes powerful search support, available anywhere in the application through the :term:`search box` located in the AtoM :term:`header bar`, or through one of the many dedicated search boxes for specific :term:`entities <entity>` or record types.
-As of release 2.0.0, AtoM now uses `Elasticsearch <http://www.elasticsearch.org/>`__ to power its search functionality - Elasticsearch is an open source distributed search server based on Apache Lucene, which acts as AtoM's new search and analytic engine.
+AtoM uses `Elasticsearch <http://www.elasticsearch.org/>`__ to power its search functionality - Elasticsearch is an open source distributed search server based on Apache Lucene, which acts as AtoM's search and analytic engine.

 This section of the User Manual will cover the features available in the :term:`search box` (including faceted typeahead results, institutional search